BHM03/CapstoneProject/README.md

   (make sure you are in my etl directory first) python3 ingest.py artificial_transactions_100.csv

-The results should be stored in the data -> warehouse directory under the name of transactions.csv
+The results should be stored in the data -> warehouse directory under the name of transactions.csv (since my results were pushed when I commited, that file will be present in the directory, so you can simply delete that file and run the program again to make sure it works)